-The College School, located in Alison Hall (ALS), provides a school-year program for children, ages 6-14, with learning differences.
+THE COLLEGE SCHOOL, located in Alison Hall (ALS), provides a school-year program for children, ages 6-14, with learning differences.
 The school provides individualized and innovative instruction for children who have previously had unsuccessful school experiences, with the goal of returning these students to more traditional educational environments within an average of 2-3 years.
 The school also serves as an observation, research, and clinical site for undergraduate and graduate students and faculty.
-For further information: www.udel.edu/collegeschool, or call (302) 831-1097.
+For further information, call (302) 831-1097.